North face of the Eiger: 1960 to 1969

 In August 1965, Mitsumasa Takada completed the first Japanese ascent of the Heckmair Route under dramatic conditions.
 After a storm hit on the second day at the third ice field with Tsuneaki Watabe, they fought through ice and snow.
 A third bivouac was forced in the exit cracks.
 On the fourth day, Watabe fell and was injured, hanging in the rope below the summit ice field.
 Takada climbed the final 300 meters unsecured to the summit, descending the West Flank to alert help, but Watabe had died and was later recovered near the face's base.

 From February to March 1966, a British-American-German team opened a Direttissima route, named after John Harlin, who died in a rope failure below the Spider, prompting the three separate teams to unite.
 Climbers included Dougal Haston, Siegfried Hupfauer, Jörg Lehne, Chris Bonington, Don Whillans, Günther Strobel, and Karl Golikow.

 In March 1967, Frenchman Roland Trivellini vanished during a solo attempt on this route.
 Four months later, Fritz Eske, Günter Kalkbrenner, Kurt Richter, and Günter Warmuth died below the Hinterstoisser Traverse in poor visibility, moving partially unroped.
 By September 1, 1967, Frenchwoman Christine de Colombel became the second woman to climb the face, with Jack Sangnier.

-A Japanese team opened a second Direttissima from July to August 1969 with extensive equipment, crossing the overhanging Rote Fluh.
+A six person team Japanese team led by Takio Kato opened a second Direttissima from July to August 1969.
+The other team members were Kato's brother Yasuo Kato, Satoru Nigishi, Amano Hirofumi, Susumu Kubo and Michiko Imai (the only female member).
+Extensive equipment was used during the ascent of the new line which, running to the right of both the Harlin route and Heckmair's 1938 Route, crossed the overhanging Rote Fluh.
+This was the first time that a female climber had been involved in establishing a new route on the Eiger's North Face.
+The group was drawn from the Japanese Expert Climber's Club, a small club made up of some of the best climbers in Japan and, according to Dougal Haston who had made the first ascent of the Harlin route three years earlier, they were "recognized in Japanese circles as one of the strongest that could be put together in that country".